Verifying a release¶

 [{"critical":{"identity":{"docker-reference":"ghcr.io/barbacana-waf/barbacana:latest"},

-The certificate identity regex pins the signature to a workflow file in the barbacana-waf/barbacana repository, fired on a v* tag push.
+The certificate identity pins the signature to release.yml in the barbacana-waf/barbacana repository, run via workflow_dispatch on master (the release workflow creates the version tag at the end of its own run, so the OIDC subject embeds @refs/heads/master, not the eventual tag).
 The OIDC issuer pins it to GitHub Actions' token endpoint.
 Together they prevent a signature produced by any other repo, workflow, or trigger from passing.

 A failure means one of the following:

-• The image at that reference is unsigned, or signed by an identity that does not match the regex (i.e. not produced by this repo's release workflow).
+- The image at that reference is unsigned, or signed by an identity that does not match (i.e. not produced by this repo's release workflow).

 In all three cases, treat the image as untrusted.